A Background to IB

 Whether the application of IB is for a shorter synthetic route, a more environmentally friendly process using lower temperatures and pressures, chiral synthesis, a process to make a natural-labelled product, chemical conversions of complex molecules or synthesis of novel structures the main output is likely to be a more cost effective process providing commercial advantage.

-In 2009 the industry-led report to the Government, IB 2025, and the subsequent Government response outlined a strategy for IB in the UK which is being put into action now through the IB SIG.
+In 2009 the industry-led report to the Government, IB 2025, and the subsequent Government response outlined a strategy for IB in the UK which is being put into action now through the Industrial Biotechnology Special Interest Group (IB SIG).
 This report identified that the return on any investment of money and effort in IB - the 'size of the prize' - will depend on several factors, including (but not restricted to) the prices and availability of petrochemical feedstocks.
 However, robust estimates of the global IB market by 2025 range from £150 billion to £360 billion; similar estimates for the UK IB market range from £4 billion to £12 billion.

 Companies wishing to find out how IB might help their business can receive advice from Dr Yvonne Armitage firstname.lastname@example.org who can arrange to provide information or a visit as part of the IB SIG activities.